Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 He would have to pick a day when he would be permitted to go on a long-range flight.

-Redfa and the American woman went back to Europe and from there to Iraq.
-Soon members of Redfa’s family began leaving the country; one as a tourist, another for medical treatment…
+Redfa and the American woman returned to Europe and then to Iraq.
+Soon, members of Redfa’s family began leaving the country; one as a tourist, another for medical treatment…

 Munir Redfa set his date for August 16, 1966.
-The Israeli Air Force would be expecting him on one of several given days in August.
-He carried on his business as usual as best he could with co-workers he would never see again.
-He asked the ground crew to fill his tanks to capacity, something the Russian advisors generally had to sign for.
+The Israeli Air Force would expect him on one of several specified days in August.
+He carried on his business as usual, as best he could, with co-workers he would never see again.
+He asked the ground crew to fill his tanks, a task that the Russian advisors generally had to sign off on.
 But the Iraqis disliked the Russian advisers, who seemed to hold them in contempt.
 This worked to Redfa’s benefit.
 As a star pilot, they were happy to obey his orders, rather than those of the Russians.

 He turned the radio off.